reshamas/fastai_deeplearn_part1/courses/v4-dl1/lesson_02.md

 ## Notes
 fastai/fastbook:  book in O'Reilly
-- ​"The loss function is used to optimize your model. (...)
+- "The loss function is used to optimize your model. (...)
 A metric is used to judge the performance of your model."
+- model zoo: look for pretrained models